HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-04-state-and-payment-channels.md

 ![Unilateral payment channel funding and opening](/assets/post_files/technology/expert/4.3-state-and-payment-channels/channel-opening.jpg)

 Only at this point is Alice safe to broadcast her funding transaction.
 She knows she can reclaim the money at any point as she already has a commitment transaction signed by Bob spending her funding TX and refunding her.
 She also knows Bob cannot spend her money as both of their signatures are required to consume the funding UTXO and the transaction she signed is refunding her.
-The worst case scenario at this point is her spending transaction fees for sending her money on a round-trip.
+The worst-case scenario at this point is her spending transaction fees for sending her money on a round-trip.

 The established payment channel now consists of a signed and broadcast funding transaction and a first commitment transaction serving as an insurance for Alice.
 This commitment transaction is signed by both participants but ideally it is never broadcast, although it is a valid on-chain transaction.